Today was a good day. Today, the new toilet came.

 5. Unroll the Saran Wrap all around the vicinity of your toilet base.
 (At this point, if you have young children, they will have wandered in and grown curious as to what fun game you are playing.
 This is your signal to commence the “maximum two hours” of screen time you allow your children a day.)

 7. Place each one of your hands inside the Ziploc bag.

-9. With one hand that is securely inside the Ziploc bag, scoop up as much of the poop as you can, quickly grab one of the empty bags, and drop it in there.
+9. With one hand securely inside the Ziploc bag, scoop up as much of the poop as you can, quickly grab one of the empty bags, and drop it in there.
 Be careful that it doesn’t splatter (unless you are not so busy and have two hours to spare, waiting to be seen at Urgent Care for a raging case of pinkeye).

 10. At this point, without fail, your doorbell will ring.
 The children will shriek excitedly, as children do when they hear a bell of any kind, anywhere, ever.
-In your hurry to get to the door, you may or may not remember that you holding a cardboard poop stick, a Ziploc bag filled with feces and, depending on what choice you made during step 1, you may also be topless.
+In your hurry to get to the door, you may or may not remember that you are holding a cardboard poop stick, a Ziploc bag filled with feces, and, depending on what choice you made during step 1, you may also be topless.
 Proceed with caution.